I Want to Add a Conservatory

-Planning permission and Building Regulation approval may be required to extend your house.
-In addition, Listed Building Consent will be required if your house is listed.
+You may need planning permission and building regulation approval to extend your house.
+In addition, if your house is listed you will need listed building consent.
 You should seek advice on the need for consent before carrying out these changes.

 Conservatory or extension?

 Today, new conservatories are popular as a relatively quick and cheap way of building a light-filled extension onto a house.
 If your house is listed, a new conservatory will need consent, and for all older houses the location, size, materials and design need careful thought.